jstarkman/learning_ros/Part_2/example_gazebo_set_state/README.md

+# ROS2: Gazebo does not currently work.
+Skipping this package for now.

 # example_gazebo_set_state
 A simple node that shows how to communicate with Gazebo to set the state of a model.
 This node assumes the model in exmpl_models/rect_prism has been loaded into Gazebo.